IanNoble-Visium/ELI/README.md

 # ELI Unified Dashboard

+## Executive Summary – ELI for Peru

+**What ELI Does**
+ELI is Peru’s national “single pane of glass” for security and intelligence, unifying camera networks, analytics systems, and incident reports across the country into one live dashboard.
+It allows national and regional leaders to see what is happening now, where it is happening, and how risks are evolving over time.

+**Why It Is Useful for Peru**
+- Strengthens situational awareness for the National Police, Armed Forces, and civil protection by giving them a shared, real-time picture of incidents and risks across all regions.
+- Reduces response time by linking alerts, maps, video evidence, and incident reports in a single, coordinated workflow.
+- Supports strategic decision-making by turning millions of individual events into clear trends, hotspots, and risk indicators that can be discussed at the ministerial and national security level.

+**Where We Are Going Next**
+Over the next phases, ELI will evolve from a unified viewer into a full intelligence platform for Peru by:
+- Adding graph-based intelligence to understand how people, vehicles, locations, and events are connected.
+- Building a secure evidence pipeline for storing and reviewing video and images at national scale.
+- Expanding AI and predictive analytics to highlight anomalies early and anticipate emerging threats.
+- Integrating more deeply with existing national programs and command centers, so ELI becomes the common operating picture for Peru’s security institutions.

 **Peru's National Surveillance & Intelligence Platform**

 A comprehensive, full-stack surveillance dashboard that unifies three separate systems (ELI-DEMO, eli-dashboard, and IREX-DEMO) into a single, cohesive application with real-time webhook processing, advanced analytics, and Peru-themed design.